dnarain-astro/docs/astro/python-sdk.md

 ## Transforming Data

 After loading tables into your DAG, you can transform them.
 The `aql.transform` function serves as the "T" of the ETL system.
-Each use of the function creates a new output table from the `SELECT` statement.
+By default, the result of this function is a `TempTable` generated from your `SELECT` statement, but you can also define a specific `output_table` to load the result of your transformation into.
 Tasks can pass these tables as if they were native Python objects.

 The following example DAG shows how you can quickly pass tables between tasks when completing a data transformation: